-The interpretation of the multi-load setting is quite clear: the construction is supposed to work under different non-simultaneous loading scenarios, and we intend to control its stiffness w.r.t. these scenarios.
-To motivate the robust setting, consider the following example.
-Assume we are designing a planar truss - a cantilever; the 9×9 nodal structure and the only load of interest f^ are as shown on Fig. 4.14.
-The optimal single-load design yields a nice truss shown on Fig. 4.15.
+Figure 4.15.
+Optimal cantilever (single-load design); the compliance is 1.000.
+Example.
+Assume we are designing a planar truss-a cantilever.
+The 9×9 nodal structure and the only load of interest f^ are as shown in Fig. 4.14.
+The optimal single-load design yields a nice truss shown in Fig. 4.15.
 The compliance of the optimal truss with respect to the load of interest is 1.000.
-Now, what happens if, instead of the load f^ , the truss is affected by a "small occasional load" f shown on Fig. 4.15, the magnitude (\equiv the Euclidean length) of f being just 0.5% of the magnitude of f^ ?
+Now, what happens if, instead of the load f^ , the truss is affected by a small occasional load f shown in Fig. 4.15, the magnitude (\equiv the Euclidean length) of f being just 0.5% of the magnitude of f^ ?
 The results are disastrous: the compliance is increased by factor 8.4 (!)
-In fact, our optimal cantilever is highly unstable: it may collapse when a bird will try to build a nest in a "badly placed" node of the construction...
-In order to ensure stability of our design, we should control the compliance not only with respect to a restricted set of "loads of interest", but also with respect to all relatively small "occasional loads" somehow distributed along the nodes.
-The simplest way to do it is to add to the original finite set of loads of interest the ball comprised of all "occasional" loads of magnitude not exceeding some level.
-There are, however, two difficulties in this approach:
+In fact, our optimal cantilever is highly unstable: it may collapse when a bird tries to build a nest in a badly placed node of the construction.
+To ensure stability of our design, we should control the compliance not only with respect to a restricted set of loads of interest, but also with respect to all relatively small occasional loads somehow distributed along the nodes.
+The simplest way to do it is to add to the original finite set of loads of interest the ball comprising all occasional loads of magnitude not exceeding some level.
+There are, however, two difficulties in this approach: • From the viewpoint of mathematics, it is not that easy to deal with the set of loading scenarios of the form "the union of a ball and a finite set."
+It would be easier to handle either a finite set or an ellipsoid.